Gil Gerard: Career

-In 1992, Gerard hosted the reality TV series Code 3, which followed firefighters from different areas of the US as they responded to emergency calls.
+In 1992, Gerard hosted the reality TV series Code 3, which followed firefighters from different areas of the U.S. as they responded to emergency calls.
 The show ran on the Fox TV Network until the following year.
-For the remainder of the 1990s, Gerard made guest appearances on various TV shows, including Fish Police, Brotherly Love, The Big Easy, Days of Our Lives and Pacific Blue.
+For the remainder of the 1990s, Gerard made guest appearances on various TV shows, including Fish Police, Brotherly Love, The Big Easy, Days of Our Lives, and Pacific Blue.

-In January 2007, Gerard was the subject of the one-hour documentary Action Hero Makeover, which was written, produced and directed by his then-longtime companion, Adrienne Crow for the Discovery Health Channel.
+In January 2007, Gerard was the subject of the one-hour documentary Action Hero Makeover, which was written, produced, and directed by his then-longtime companion, Adrienne Crow for the Discovery Health Channel.
 The film documented his year-long progress after undergoing life-saving mini-gastric bypass surgery in October 2005.
 According to the program, he had been struggling with his weight for 40 years, losing weight only to gain it back.
 By the time of the program's production, his weight had risen to over 350 lb, and he had many life-threatening health issues including a severe problem with type 2 diabetes.
 Within five days of the surgery he had lost 20 lbs, within three months he had lost 80 lbs, and within ten months he lost a total of 145 lbs.

 Gerard and his Buck Rogers co-star Erin Gray reunited in 2007 for the TV film Nuclear Hurricane, and also returned to the Buck Rogers universe by playing the characters' parents in the pilot episode of James Cawley's Buck Rogers Begins Internet video series in 2009.

-Gerard guest-starred as Admiral Jack Sheehan in "Kitumba", the January 1, 2014, episode of the fan web series Star Trek: Phase II.
+He guest-starred as Admiral Jack Sheehan in "Kitumba", the January 1, 2014, episode of the fan web series Star Trek: Phase II.
 In 2015, Gerard voiced Megatronus in Transformers: Robots in Disguise.